Vidisha: Jainism in Vidisha

 Vidisha is considered to be Puranakshetras Jain tirtha.
-Vidisha is also believed to be the birthplace of Shitalanatha, the tenth tirthankar.
-There are 14 temples in Vidisha, among which Bada Mandir, Bajramath Jain temple, Maladevi temple, Gadarmal temple and Pathari Jain temple, built between 9th-10th centuries CE, are the most prominent.
+Bhaddalpur (now Vidisha) is also believed to be the birthplace of Shitalanatha, the tenth tirthankar.
+There are 14 temples in Vidisha district, among which Bada Mandir, Bajramath Jain temple, Maladevi temple, Gadarmal temple and Pathari Jain temple, built between 9th-10th centuries CE, are the most prominent.
 These temples are rich in architecture.

+Language

+Hindi is the most widely spoken language, with Bundeli as its major dialect.

+Culture

+Ravana has been worshipped in Vidisha for centuries by the Kanyakubja Brahmins.

+During Vijayadashami, Thousands of local Brahmins of Vidisha i.e. the Kanyakubja Brahmins and people of other castes worship him as their reigning deity.

 Historic places and monuments

+Inside the city

 Pillar in the Bijamaṇḍal, Vidisha, with an inscription of King Naravarman (ruled c.
 1094 – c.
 1130 CE).